tatoken/csvToPdf/README.md

  - Data Aggregation: It is possible to group data based on the values of a specific column, making dataset analysis and management easier.
  - User-friendly.
 This tool is ideal for those working with large amounts of CSV data who want to manipulate it efficiently and in a customized way.

+## Requirements and Input

+To use this program, ensure you have the following files in the `resources` folder within the project directory:

+1. **logo.png**: This file should contain the logo that will be placed at the top of the generated PDF document.
+2. **document.csv**: This is the CSV file that will be processed to generate the PDF document.
+3. **collapse.txt**: This file should contain a single word, which is the name of the column by which the data will be grouped (collapsed).
+4. **columns.txt**: This file should contain the list of columns that you want to keep from the CSV file.

 ## Usage